Uinyw/financetracker/pages/analysis/usecases_transaction.md

 Alternative flows:
 2a.
 No transaction with the provided ID exists: The system informs the user about his invalid input.
 4a.
-The transaction is successfully transferred: The system triggers use case RollbackTransaction.
+The transaction is successfully transferred: The system triggers use case 'Rollback Transaction'.
 Then the transaction is updated.

 Information Requirements:
 - One-Time Transaction: Name, Description, Type, Transfer, Date, Amount, Labels.